-However, recent work has highlighted that BNNs can fail to generalise to OOD samples, potentially performing worse than non-Bayesian ensembles \citep{lakshminarayanan2017simple,ovadia2019can,izmailov2021dangers,izmailov2021bayesian}. \citet{izmailov2021dangers} gave a key intuition as to why this failure might occur.
-In particular, consider directions in input/feature space with zero variance under the training data.
+However, recent work has highlighted that BNNs including with gold-standard Hamiltonian Monte Carlo (HMC) inference can fail to generalise to corrupted images, potentially performing worse than ensembles \citep{lakshminarayanan2017simple,ovadia2019can,izmailov2021dangers,izmailov2021bayesian}. \citet{izmailov2021dangers} gave a key intuition as to why this failure might occur.
+In particular, consider directions in input space with zero variance under the training data.
 As the weights in this direction have little or no effect on the output, any weight regularisation reduces the weights in these directions to zero.
-The zero weights imply that these directions continue to have no effect on the outputs, even if distribution shift subsequently increases variance in those directions.
+The zero weights imply that these directions continue to have no effect on the outputs, even if corruption subsequently increases variance in these input directions.
 However, BNNs do not work like this.
 BNNs sample weights in these zero-input-variance directions from the prior.
 That is fine in the training data domain, as there is no variance in the input in those directions, so the non-zero weights do not affect the outputs.
-However, if distribution shift subsequently increases input variance in those directions, then those new high-variance inputs will interact with the non-zero weights to corrupt the output.
+However, if corruption subsequently increases input variance in those directions, then those new high-variance inputs will interact with the non-zero weights to corrupt the output.

-\citet{izmailov2021dangers} suggested an approach for fixing this issue, by modifying the prior over weights at the input layer, to reduce the variance in the prior over weights in directions where the inputs have little variance.
-While their approach did beat BNNs with standard Gaussian priors, it performed worse than ensembles (\citealp{izmailov2021dangers}, their Figs.~4,11,12).
-This failure is surprising: part of the promise of BNNs is that they should perform reasonably OOD by giving more uncertainty away from the training data.
+\citet{izmailov2021dangers} suggested an approach for fixing this issue, by modifying the prior over weights at the input layer to reduce the variance in the prior over weights in directions where the inputs have little variance.
+While their approach did outperform BNNs with standard Gaussian priors, it performed comparably to deep ensembles (\citealp{izmailov2021dangers}, their Figs.~4,11,12).
+This failure is surprising: part of the promise of BNNs is that they should perform well for corrupted inputs by giving more uncertainty away from the training data.